Moc/oweme/README.md

 ## Anything else? ##
 * Seriously?
-Well, if there is something going on that does not match with anything mentioned above, simply [drop me a PM on e107.org](http://e107.org/e107_plugins/pm/pm.php?send.44563).
+Well, if there is something going on that does not match with anything mentioned above, simply [contact me through my website](http://www.tijnkuyper.nl).
 I'll get back to you as soon as I can.

 ## Screenshots ##
 * Below you can find some screenshots to get an impression of how the plugin looks like.